miguelhrocha/go-hammer/README.md

 I am considering 2 approaches for generating concurrent requests with Goroutines:

-Option 1) **Long living goroutines**.
+**Long living goroutines**.
 Create as many routines as TPS specified, where each is in charge of triggering a request every second.
 The challenge with this approach is that the routine waits for the request to resolve, and if the request takes longer than a second, we will not meet the desired TPS.

-Option 2) **Goroutine per request**.
+**Goroutine per request**.
 Create a goroutine per request, where every second we spawn as many routines as TPS specified.
 These routines will be short-lived as they will die as soon as the request is over.
 Potential downside: Is it too much overhead to create many goroutines every second?

 ## Profiling